NullVoxPopuli/ember-resources/README.md

 Async data is a common problem in user interfaces.
-In Ember, it's standard practice to load _minimally required_ data for in a route, and any secondary or supplementary data in components.
+In Ember, it's standard practice to load _minimally required_ data in a route, and any secondary or supplementary data in components.

 For more information on thinking about async data, _[Async data and autotracking in ember octane](https://v5.chriskrycho.com/journal/async-data-and-autotracking-in-ember-octane/)